 The features a smartwatch offer determines how much fun and functionalities you’ll enjoy.

 Some only display notifications and buzz you on your wrist when you have calls, emails, texts, or other pieces of information.
 Advanced ones allow you to connect to your phone via Bluetooth or Wi-Fi to receive incoming calls, reply text messages, emails, and other notifications while your device is within range.

-More recent ones allow you to insert your SIM card and actually make calls with your smartwatch on your wrist.
+Some models will allow you to insert your SIM card and actually make calls with your smartwatch on your wrist.
 They have internet access that enables you to synchronize your phone and use your watch in place of your phone from a far range.
 This way, you can leave your phone at home and still pick calls wherever you are.

 But this feature consumes power and drains battery quick.
 So, it isn’t a feature you can continuously rely on for several hours without having to charge your phone from time to time.

 Some smartwatches can also be used as activity trackers.
 They have pedometers for measuring steps, accelerometer for speed, and barometer for blood pressure.
 They monitor heart rate, sleep rate, and calorie gain or loss.

 Also, look out for water-resistant devices but make sure you confirm its level of resistance.
 Some are only resistant to splash and few drops while others are resistant to up to certain meters in water.

 The price of a smartwatch will depend on the brand and features available.
 Apple Watch Series are probably the most expensive models closely followed by the Samsung Galaxy Watch.

 However, there are budget models available from brands like Oppo, Oraimo, Umidigi, Xiaomi, etc.